luftreich/blog_source/source/_posts/2014-06-30-build-kernel-in-tree-with-aosp-for-nexus-5-hammerhead.markdown

 slate__, otherwise, some strange errors may strike you.
 Then just build AOSP in normal way and kernel should get built on the fly.

+Here is a snapshot of the kernel version I built.
+The version name is no longer `d59db4e` because I made some changes.

+{% img center /images/kernel.png 540 960 %}

 ### Credits